Menu

 At the Mt.
 Clemens Hospital in Michigan one of the benefactors of the institution was a physician named Charles Ward.
 By his contributions and leadership, a new wing was added and named after him, the Ward Annex – but I like to call it the Ward Ward.

 Some surnames just don't suit buildings.
 Can you imagine naming a hospital after Al Gore?
-And Roach – even though it is not an uncommon name, I doubt there will ever be a hotel memorializing it.
+Or Roach – even though it is not an uncommon name, I doubt there will ever be a hotel memorializing that name.
 On the other hand, a hospital named after Nathan Hale would be all right.
-Not so for Dr. Jack Kevorkian – if they want to honor him it should be with a dead end street.
+Not so for Dr. Jack Kevorkian (called Mr. Death) – if they want to honor him it should be for a dead end street.

 [Go to top ] [ Go to end ]